sayemimtiaz/sayemimtiaz.github.io/index.md

 ---

 #### Current Engagement
-As a Ph.D. student at <a href="https://www.iastate.edu/">Iowa State University</a>, I am currently conducting research in AI Engineering under the guidance of Dr. Hridesh Rajan in the Software Design lab.
-My research focuses on enhancing the evolvability and modularity of deep learning models, with a specific emphasis on leveraging modularity to improve the maintainability, comprehensibility, and reusability of large-scale models such as language models (LLMs).
-In my most recent study, presented at the International Conference on Software Engineering in 2023, I investigated the decomposition of sequential models, demonstrating the reusability facilitated by modularity.
+I am currently pursuing my PhD at [Iowa State University](https://www.iastate.edu/) under the guidance of Dr. Hridesh Rajan in the Software Design lab.
+My research interests lie at the intersection of software engineering and machine learning, with a focus on facilitating efficient engineering for AI systems, a field often referred to as *AI Engineering*.
+My PhD research has explored various aspects of deep learning models, including their decomposability, code quality, API contracts, and more.
+I particularly emphasize the benefits of modularity in the context of deep learning, especially for NLP models.
+Additionally, I investigate methods to mitigate data-driven errors in large language models through targeted strategies.

 #### Short Biography